thotheod/thotheod.github.io/_posts/2024-02-22-vscode-python-jupyter.markdown

 ![Python Interactive Windows](/images/vscode-python-jupyter/09-interactive.jpg){: width="400" height="400" }

-## Quick sample on using Langchain to call and OpenAI service

 ## Final Thoughts

 By harnessing the power of Jupyter notebooks, developers can quickly prototype, test, and refine AI-powered features, including leveraging OpenAI's capabilities, all within the comfort of their preferred development environment.
 In this post we have seen, how a developer can do many of the things a data scientist is doing, from a familiar and beloved tool; the VSCode.